syncyourcloud/aws-payment-infrastructure-blueprint/README.md

 AWS architectures -Fintech
 # AWS Payment Infrastructure Blueprint

+⭐ 100+ engineers cloned this repo in the first 5 days.

 This is a simplified preview of a production-grade architecture for real-time payment processing, designed using AWS Well-Architected best practices and financial compliance considerations.

 🛠️ Part of the Building Tomorrow’s Financial Systems series